Reversal Days

 A blowoff occurs when the price shoots up with increased volume, but the open interest declines, and the price peaks and drops abruptly.
 You can see that the high of 83.975 occurred with an increase in volume but a declining open interest.
 The result was a sudden drop back.

-The definition of a top reversal or blowoff is when a new high is set in an uptrend, but the close is lower than the previous day.
-As you can see on the enlarged inset, the red candlestick fulfils this definition.
-It doesn’t have to be in futures, you can see the same chart pattern in any security, except you will not have the clue of declining open interest to warn you that it may be about to happen.
+Reversal days do not have to be in futures, you can see the same chart pattern in any security, but with other financial instruments you will not have the clue of declining open interest to warn you that it may be about to happen.
+You will however still see an increased trading volume.

 This is a signal for a near-term trend reversal, and is stronger the larger the day’s trading range, and the greater the volume.
 In this case, the reversal was dramatic, as you can see.